 I am so happy with this real miniature Christmas tree with lights!
-It was one of those crafts that just popped in my head and turned out just as I had hoped it would.
+It was one of those crafts that just popped in my head and turned out better than I had hoped it would.
 Not only was it super easy to do, but it costs next to nothing to make and the end result is just sooo darn cute.

 Isn’t it cool?
 I can’t wait to make a few more to add to our table décor and depending on what type of branches you use they can last up to a week.
 The little Christmas tree was made from a Lemon Cypress.
 It’s such a pretty cypress and it has this amazing lemony scent.
 Just perfect for the holiday season.

 Another reason I’m happy is because this little Christmas tree fits right in with this month’s Int’l Bloggers Club Challenge (IBC).
 Each month a group of blogging friends from all over the world get together to share a themed project.
 Last month was all about cotton, so I baked me some cotton-filled, magic mushrooms, which was so much fun 😉 This month we’re all sharing a Christmas craft.
 Links to my friend’s projects can be found at the bottom of this post.
 But before we get there let me quickly show you how to make your own real miniature Christmas tree with lights.

 Did I mention that it’s really easy to make and it only takes a few minutes to put together?
 All you need are a few branches from a real tree, preferably something from the cypress or fir family.
 You’ll also need 20 LED cork fairy lights, some string or glue and cardstock.